-Johnny Depp wins multimillion-dollar US defamation lawsuit against Amber Heard
+JOHNNY DEPP WINS MULTIMILLION-DOLLAR US DEFAMATION LAWSUIT AGAINST AMBER HEARD

 The actor was awarded compensatory damages of 10 million dollars (£8 million) and a further five million dollars (£4 million) in punitive damages.

-Ms Heard was present for the verdict but Mr Depp was not, as a source confirmed that he was still in the UK.
+"I also hope that the position will now return to innocent until proven guilty, both within the courts and in the media."

+Mr Depp was not present for the verdict, and was reportedly in the north east of England, after performing onstage for three nights in a row with musician Jeff Beck.

-The actress, who was sitting between members of her legal team at the front of the court room, looked downcast as the ruling was read out by the judge.
+Ms Heard, who was present, was sitting between members of her legal team at the front of the court room, looked downcast as the ruling was read out by the judge.

 She had her head bowed and appeared to be listening intently to the verdict.